-The service was blocked by patients in beds who were medically fit for discharge, due to a lack of community and social care packages in the region.
-People could mostly access the service when they needed it and received the right care promptly.
+The service was blocked by patients in beds who were medically fit for discharge due to a lack of community and social care packages in the region.

 The trust had problems maintaining flow from admission to timely discharge.
-In August 2022 the average number of beds per day occupied by patients with stays over seven and 14 days had been at its highest level in the past three years.
-The average number of patients who were ready to leave / had no reason to reside in hospital was 237 patients.
-In real terms this was the equivalent of nine wards (with capacity of 25 patients) being used for patients that had no medical reasons to be in hospital.
+This was a national problem at the time of the inspection due to a lack of community and social care packages across the country.
+In August 2022, the average number of beds per day occupied by patients with stays over seven and 14 days had been at its highest level in the past three years and the average number of patients who were ready to leave / had no reason to reside had increased to 237 patients.
+In real terms, this was the equivalent of nine 25 person wards being used for patients that had no medical reasons to be in hospital.
 These patients still required care from medical, nursing and health care staff.
-Long hospital stays can be linked to negative outcomes such as a decline in physical ability as well as an increased risk of picking up a hospital-acquired infection for frail elderly people.
-The trust monitored the impact on those patients who did not need to be in hospital in terms of falls.
-They found in Poole Hospital from January 2022 to July 2022, the patients without criteria to reside accounted for 22% of all hospital falls.
+Long hospital stays could be linked to negative outcomes such as a decline in physical ability as well as an increased risk of picking up a hospital-acquired infection for frail elderly people.

-People could mostly access the service when needed but did not always receive the right care promptly due to pressures on bed capacity.
+People could mostly access the service when they needed it but did not always receive the right care promptly due to pressures on bed capacity.
 Patients were being moved sometimes multiple times and sometimes at night, in order to admit them to the right place once a bed became available.
-Some staff stated that the movement of patients was not always suitable or appropriate.
-The hospital had seen an increase of patients suffering mental health disorders who were residing in the hospital, because there was a lack of mental health provision elsewhere and in the community.
-This coincided with an increase in violence and aggression incidents towards staff.
+Some staff stated that the movement of some patients was not always risk assessed.
+The hospital has seen an increase of patients suffering mental health disorders who were residing in the hospital because there was a lack of mental health provision elsewhere and in the community.
+This coincided with an increase in violence and aggression towards staff.

 The trust used an established tool to identify the capacity of wards and assessment units at any point in time.
-The Trust tried to use these tools to best meet the needs of the patients.
-The Trust had been consistently over 93% bed occupancy for the last six months.
+The trust tried to use these tools to best meet the needs of the patients.
+The trust had been consistently over 93% bed occupancy for the last six months.
 This made flow throughout the hospital difficult to manage.
+Hospitals cannot operate at 100% occupancy, as spare bed capacity is needed to accommodate variations in demand and ensure that patients can flow through the system.
 The National Institute for Health and Care Excellence Guideline 94 talks about 85% bed occupancy being recognised in literature as the ideal occupancy rate and states "high levels of bed occupancy may affect patient care as directing patients to the bed most suitable for their care is less likely to be possible".
+When capacity within services was pressured, the service used areas that were not meant for patients.

 The hospital monitored the demand on its service.
 The Operational Pressures Escalation Framework (OPEL) detailed how the trust identified and responded to pressures within its system daily, as well as at times of extraordinary pressure.
 The service had been at OPEL level three and four for the last six months.
 Level four is the highest OPEL level and means the trust is at high pressure.
-Each day bed meetings took place at 8.30am and 4pm, to review the flow of patients through the hospital.
+Each day bed meetings took place at 08:30 and 16:00, to review the flow of patients through the hospital.
 Those meetings were attended by bed managers and department nurses in charge at both sites.
 Some staff attended virtually.